tom-draper/array-3d-viz/README.md

 # Interactive 3D Visualizer for Arrays

-A tool to visualize arrays in 3D space using three.js.
+A tool to visualize arrays and matrices in 3D space using three.js.

 Hosted at: https://array-3d-viz.vercel.app/